-Skeewbackers are very similar to Wedi boards, only they are made in the USA and are also used in the construction industry as an underlayment for bathrooms, showers, floors, anywhere that needs waterproof material.
+Skeewbackers are very similar to Wedi boards, only they are made in the USA by Laticrete (hydroban boards) and are also used in the construction industry as an underlayment for bathrooms, showers, floors, anywhere that needs waterproof material.
 It has a high-density, waterproof extruded polystyrene cord with a reinforced, waterproof membrane on both sides to give triple protection from water and vapor intrusion.
 It is also rigid, lighter weight than Wedi board and has a hanging system that is easy to install.

-Straight from the manufacturer: "HYDRO BAN Board® is a lightweight easy to handle and ready to tile wall board designed to be used in bonded tile or stone installations.
+The description straight from Laticrete: "HYDRO BAN Board® is a lightweight easy to handle and ready to tile wall board designed to be used in bonded tile or stone installations.
 It is made with a high-density, waterproof extruded polystyrene core and a reinforced, waterproof membrane on both sides to give triple protection from water and vapor intrusion.
 Available in a variety of thicknesses from 1⁄4” to 2” (6 mm to 50 mm) the HYDRO BAN Board can be used on walls, floors, ceilings, and in many installations requiring dimensionally sound and stable substrates as well as in steam rooms and steam showers.
 HYDRO BAN Board does not contain cement, fiberglass or paper products and will not cause itching or create messy cement debris during installation.
 No tab washers are required for floor and wall installations when using the ceramic coated HYDRO BAN Board Screws."

 Here's what is great about both of them.
 You can create address plaques, decorative wall art, and anything else your imagination can come up with.
 You can use it indoor or outdoor.
 For mosaic artists, it is a great alternative to the heavy cement boards and heavy wood and you don't have to worry about expensive framing.